johnath/beep/INSTALL.md

 This document describes how to install `beep` from sources and how to set up the system afterwards.

-If you are using `beep` as shipped in a distribution package, you should not have to do those steps -- with the one exception of adding users to the `beep` group.
+If you are using `beep` as shipped in a distribution package, the package should have done most of those steps for you.
+The one exception should be adding users to the `beep` group.

 Compile and Install